get the bounding box Rect of an image, based on an accumulative padding_condition function that should return

 applied onto a particular row, or column of pixels is less thanminimum_non_padding_value

-, then that entire row/column will be counted as an empty padding space.else if the summation of
+, then that entire row/column will be counted as an empty padding space.padding_condition

 is greater thanminimum_non_padding_value

-, then that specific row/column will be counted as one of the bounding box's sides.take a look at trimImagePadding to get an understanding of a potential use case.
+, then that specific row/column will be counted as one of the bounding box's sides.you do not need to specify the number of channels in your

 img_data